Submitted by george.somers@… on

 "I've always been a practising Christian.
 I'm from Sheffield, originally, I worked in retail and I'm from a working-class family.
 But I really wanted to work in the Church, and six years ago, I saw a job advertising for a Mission Development worker across a few other parishes, working class parishes, struggling parishes, and I took up the job."

-Ben is a Distinctive Deacon, training at St Mellitus College in Plymouth, balancing his studies with context-based placements, including at a local night shelter, providing a lifeline to displaced, homeless and struggling people during the cold winter months.
+Ben is training as a Distinctive Deacon at St Mellitus College in Plymouth.
+He balances his studies with context-based placements, including at a local night shelter, providing a lifeline to displaced, homeless and struggling people.

-Like many in training and ministry, Ben is neurodivergent and came to Clergy Support Trust for funding towards assistive technologies that could help him with his studies, such as specialist audio equipment to help block out distracting background noise, and iPads to help him learn on-the-go, lead sermons and take service notes.
+Like many in ministry, Ben is neurodivergent.
+We were privileged to support him with funding towards assistive technologies to help with his studies.
+This included specialist audio equipment to block out distracting background noise, and iPads to learn on-the-go, lead sermons and take service notes.

 Image